Experience-Monks/three-buffer-vertex-data/README.md

 Also, ThreeJS typically expects indices and `positions` to exist.
 Things may break without these attributes set.

+You will need THREE r82 or newer if you wish to dynamically grow and shrink vertex buffers.

 ## License

 MIT, see [LICENSE.md](http://github.com/Jam3/three-buffer-vertex-data/blob/master/LICENSE.md) for details.